We started cutting the reedbed during January and February 2018 to encourage it to grow and thicken up for wildlife that lives in there.

 This work has to be done in the winter at a quiet time when the birds are not disturbed by the activity and nesting is not taking place.
 Reed is relatively easy to cut in winter as it dies down.
 We cut it with a scythe, then rake it out.

-The picture on the right shows the reedbed when the cutting and raking had been done last year.
+The picture on the left shows the reedbed when the cutting and raking had been done in March 2018.
 It grew back very quickly and it was difficult to see the cut section by the autumn.
-This winter 2018-19 we have done another third of the bed.

 By July the reeds had grown back and were already about a metre high.

 Early in 2019 another block of reedbed was cut and raked off

 The reed has to be cut before it starts to grow in April